 There is no minimum tax requirement under the franchise tax provisions.
-An entity that calculates an amount of tax due that is less than \$1,000 or that has annualized total revenue less than or equal to \$1,110,000 is not required to pay any tax.
+An entity that calculates an amount of tax due that is less than \$1,000 or that has annualized total revenue less than or equal to \$1,180,000 is not required to pay any tax.
 (See note for tiered partnership exception.)
 The entity, however, must submit all required reports to satisfy its filing requirements.

-If an entity meets the \$1,110,000 no tax due threshold in the previous paragraph, it may file a No Tax Due Report (Form 05-163).
+If an entity meets the \$1,180,000 no tax due threshold, it may file a No Tax Due Report (Form 05-163).

-Note: A tiered partnership election is not allowed if the lower tier entity, before passing total revenue to the upper tier entities.
-If the election is made and revenue is passed, both the upper and lower tier entities will owe any amount of tax that is calculated as due even if the amount is less than \$1,000 or annualized total revenue after the tiered partnership election is \$1,110,000 or less.
+Note: A tiered partnership election is not allowed if the lower tier entity, before passing total revenue to the upper tier entities, has \$1,180,000 or less in annualized total revenue or owes less than \$1,000 in tax.
+If the election is allowed and revenue is passed, both the upper and lower tier entities will owe any amount of tax that is calculated as due even if the amount is less than \$1,000 or annualized total revenue after the tiered partnership election is \$1,180,000 or less.